 Remedies could include ensuring the communication about the presence of substances of concern in products, reducing and substituting substances of concern in products, and improving the management of substances of concern that cannot be substituted.
-While the EP clearly calls for substituting substances of very high concern, trade associations promote risk-based instead of hazard-based approaches.
+While the EP clearly calls for substitution of substances of very high concern (SVHCs) under REACH, trade associations promote risk-based instead of hazard-based approaches.

 Chemical Watch (October 5, 2017).
 “EU Parliament issues briefing on chemicals and the circular economy.”